hanshenrikjeppesen/ITEK_01_network/doc/git_pycharm.md

 You don't need to understand and explain the diagram, but it gives you a overview of where data is and where it goes when you issue different commands.
 So let’s start by clone the GitHub repository “Hello-World” to our Raspberry Pi.

 When you `Clone` a repository you will get a directory on the Raspberry Pi with the name of the Repository.
-So, therefore, let's start by placing ourselves in the folder structure we want to create a Repository-folder from and then type:
+So, therefore, let's start by placing ourselves in the folder structure we want to create a Repository-folder from.
 Now you will need the URL for the Repository.
 You can find it here:

 ![Git find URL](https://hanshenrikjeppesen.github.io/ITEK_01_network/doc/images/git_repo_URL_new.png)